wayfareio/wayfarelabs.org/pilot.markdown

     Wayfare Labs, Jeff serves as a guide for numerous startup founders who are launching their ideas into viable, scalable movements for the common good.
   image: "/uploads/pilot-jeff-tanner.jpg"
+- name: Joanna Waterfall
+  company: Yellow Collective
+  title: Founder
+  bio_text: Joanna Waterfall is the Founder of Yellow Co., an organization that exists
+    to empower creative women to become agents of good.
+With a degree in graphic design and digital media and a background in branding, Joanna believes that creativity and business should go hand in hand.
+She has been featured in publications such as The Huffington Post, LA Lady Magazine, Career Contessa, Belong Magazine and others.
+She is motivated by the belief that women can change the world through stepping into what makes them come alive.
+  image: "/uploads/pilot-joanna-waterfall.jpg"
 - name: Brandon Arbini
   company: Wayfare
   title: CEO